elastic/prodfiler-documentation/filtering.md

 Where `<iface-idx>` and `<sub-idx>`  should usually only have `0` as a valid value, unless you are running with a more advanced network configuration. `<ip-idx>` starts from `0` and increases with the number of IP addresses.

+The IPV6 IPs (if present) from all interfaces are also made available through the following keys:

+* `instance:public-ipv6s`: list of all public instance IPs separated by commas.
+* `instance:private-ipv6s`: list of all private instance IPs separated by commas.

 ##### Examples